Kint

 • MicrotimePlugin

 Automatically shows memory and timing information when you dump microtime().
-Call MicrotimePlugin::reset() to reset the counters.
+Call MicrotimePlugin::clean() to reset the counters.

 • SimpleXMLElementPlugin